 Section 107 contains a list of the various purposes for which the reproduction of a particular work may be considered fair, such as criticism, comment, news reporting, teaching, scholarship, and research.
 It also sets out four factors to be considered in determining whether or not a particular use is fair:

-For help determining if your use of copyrighted materials is a fair use the USF Tampa Library has created a checklist linked below.
-Please feel free to contact your librarian with questions or for help with the checklist, or obtain legal advice from USF General Counsel.
+For help determining if your use of copyrighted materials is a fair use the USF Libraries has created a checklist linked below.
+Please feel free to contact your copyright librarian with questions or to contact USF General Counsel to obtain legal advice.